Chemical Engineering (ChE) Graduate Courses (2019-20)

 ChE 152.
 Heterogeneous Kinetics and Reaction Engineering.
 9 units (3-0-6): first term.
 Survey of heterogeneous reactions on metal and oxide catalysts.
 Langmuir-Hinshelwood versus Eley-Rideal reaction mechanisms.
 Reaction, diffusion, and heat transfer in heterogeneous catalytic systems.
 Characterization of porous catalysts.
 Instructor: Giapis.

 ESE/ChE 158.
 Aerosol Physics and Chemistry.
 9 units (3-0-6): second term.
 Fundamentals of aerosol physics and chemistry; aerodynamics and diffusion of aerosol particles; condensation and evaporation; thermodynamics of particulate systems; nucleation; coagulation; particle size distributions; optics of small particles.
-Given in alternate years; not offered 2018-19.
-Instructor: Seinfeld.
+Not offered 2019-20.
+Instructors: Seinfeld, Flagan.

 ChE/BE 163.
 Introduction to Biomolecular Engineering.
 12 units (3-0-9): first term.
 The course introduces rational design and evolutionary methods for engineering functional protein and nucleic acid systems.
 Rational design topics include molecular modeling, positive and negative design paradigms, simulation and optimization of equilibrium and kinetic properties, design of catalysts, sensors, motors, and circuits.
 Evolutionary design topics include evolutionary mechanisms and tradeoffs, fitness landscapes, directed evolution of proteins, and metabolic pathways.
 Some assignments require programming (Python is the language of instruction).
 Instructors: Arnold, Pierce.